 The problem is that athletes struggle to enjoy "healthy" eating.
 There is little passion to fueling a body in motion.
 Rather than respecting the body with sport nutrition and good nutrition practices, athletes bash, criticize and overwork the body.

 Athletes often want a quick fix, hoping to make a few changes or lots of changes to get results fast.
 It's often the "easy" approach that athletes want when it comes to nutrition for every other approach looks hard (or appears to fail at first attempt).
-There is little consistency in the diet or fueling regime yet extreme dedication and
+There is little consistency in the diet or fueling regime yet extreme dedication and commitment to training.

 Sadly, you can't out-train a poorly designed diet.